miya-start/trtc-ai/README.md

-# Custom Video Chat with React and TRTC SDK
+Custom Video Chat with 3D avator, using Tencent Real-Time Communication and Open AI

 ## How to start